Judviii/company-task-tracker/README.md

 ## Features

-~ Authentication functionality for Worker/User
++	implement login and logout functionality in the project.
-~ Managing tasks, task types, workers and position formats directly from website interface ~ admin panel for advanced managing
++	managing tasks, task types, workers and position formats directly from website interface

-## Demo
+### Additional data:

+Please use this test login for  [ Company task tracker project deploy to Render](https://company-task-tracker.onrender.com):
++ username: Test
++ password: BFMQhzsX